 Event Staffing Mistakes to Avoid at All Costs

-Last Updated on October 7, 2021
+Last Updated on April 9, 2024

 As you begin to plan for an upcoming event, there won’t be a day that goes by when you aren’t making big decisions.
 Which venue is best?
 How much do you want to spend?
 Are you comfortable with the features and amenities of the space?

-It is easy to get so caught up in selecting a venue, marketing the event, and staying on budget that you overlook another important detail: staffing.
+It is easy to get so caught up in selecting a venue, marketing the event, and staying on budget that you overlook another important detail: event staffing.

 Here are three event staffing mistakes to avoid at all costs:

-1. Lack of knowledge.
 Just because you have a large event staff it doesn’t mean everybody is suited for every task.

+Provide clear instructions and guidelines to ensure everyone understands their tasks and knows how to handle unforeseen challenges effectively.
 Every person working the event can bring great value, as long as they are given responsibilities that suit their skill set.

-1. Lack of communication.
 The larger your event staff the more difficult it is for everybody to keep an open line of communication.
 There are two things you can do to fight against this:

 • Have one person in charge of small groups.
 For example, one person should head up the staffers who are checking people in.